-Challenge number Detail of challenge 1 Assessments and observations of pupils (particularly those in Reception and Key Stage One) indicate underdeveloped oral language skills and fine motor skills amongst pupils in these year groups - with a greater proportion of disadvantaged children being affected than non disadvantaged.
-2 Assessments, observations and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers (internal 2020-21 data reflects this).
-This negatively impacts their development as readers - in Key Stage One, where they complete the Phonics Screening - but equally as pupils move into (and through) Key Stage Two.
-3 Assessments and observations indicate that the education and wellbeing of some of our disadvantaged pupils has been impacted by partial school closures to a greater extent than other pupils.
+Challenge number Detail of challenge 1 Assessments and observations of pupils (particularly those in Reception and Key Stage One) indicate underdeveloped oral language skills and fine motor skills amongst pupils in these year groups - with a greater proportion of disadvantaged children being affected than non-disadvantaged.
+2 Assessments, observations and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers (internal 2021-22 data reflects this).
+This negatively impacts their development as readers - in Key Stage One, where they complete the Phonics Screening - but equally, as pupils move into (and through) Key Stage Two.
+3 Assessments and observations indicate that the education and wellbeing of some of our disadvantaged pupils have been impacted by partial school closures to a greater extent than other pupils.
 These findings are supported by national studies.
 For Maths, QLAs (Question Level Analysis) completed on papers across the Academy (but particularly Key Stage Two) it is clear that missed learning owing to Covid-19 disruption has resulted in pupils missing a wider variety of key concepts and knowledge than before the pandemic.
-This has resulted in significant knowledge gaps for disadvantaged learners, with pupils falling further behind age related expectations in Reading and in Maths.
+This has resulted in significant knowledge gaps for disadvantaged learners, with pupils falling further behind age-related expectations in Reading and in Maths.
 4 Assessments (including internal wellbeing surveys) with pupils and families have identified increased social and emotional issues for many of our pupils.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-Teacher referrals have increased since the beginning of the pandemic: quite often, with a higher proportion of them being disadvantaged children.
-5 Attendance data over the period 2018-19 indicated that attendance among disadvantaged pupils was 3.2% higher than for non-disadvantaged pupils and in 2020-21 it was 4.7%.
-Although all attendance has been negatively impacted by the coronavirus pandemic, it can be seen in the early part of the 2021-22 academic year that this gap remains similar.
+Teacher referrals have increased: quite often, with a higher proportion of them being disadvantaged children.
+5 Attendance data over the 2018-19 academic year indicated that attendance among disadvantaged pupils was 3.2% lower than for non-disadvantaged pupils and in 2020-21 it was 4.7%.
+In 2021-22, it was 5% lower than non-disadvantaged pupils.
+This trend shows that the attendance gap between disadvantaged pupils is increasing, although the rate of increase is much slower.